DeltaBG/ansible-role-icinga2/README.md

 ## Requirements

-This role depends on the extra plugin https://github.com/mlg1/ansible-collection-extended_facts.git.
+This role depends on the extra plugin from `Galaxy deltabg.extended_facts`.
 Run `ansible-galaxy install -r DeltaBG.icinga2/requirements.yml` before using this role.

 ##### Example playbook `playbooks/icinga2-all.yml`